alonso-herreros/uni-swit-lab1/README.md

 ## Project Overview

-This project implements an IP route lookup algorithm in C to determine the output interface for forwarding packets based on a Forwarding Information Base (FIB).
+This project implements an IP route lookup algorithm in C to **determine the output interface** for forwarding packets based on a Forwarding Information Base (FIB).

-* **Algorithm**: LC-tries
+* **Algorithm**: LC-trie
-* **Description**: Implements route lookups using LC-tries, optimizing Patricia tries for speed and memory.
+* **Description**: Implements route lookups using an LC-trie, optimizing Patricia tries for speed and memory.

 ### Lab group - Authors